Tools for cgtcalculator.com (Trading 212 and Interactive Investor UK CGT calculator)

 The .exe program is written in Python and has then been compiled into a Windows .exe.
 I used ChatGPT to make it for me since I don't know Python very well.

 • Read in all .csv files - this may contain multiple files and duplicate lines.
-Files containing orders can be downloaded from T212 - ALL ORDERS for ALL YEARS must be downloaded and added to the one file - if you held the account for 6 years then all trades for all 6 years are needed.
-Downloads for the last year must be done after May 6th as trades up to 30 days after the tax year may affect the calculations.
+Files containing orders can be downloaded from T212 - ALL ORDERS for ALL YEARS must be downloaded - if you held the account for 6 years then all trades for all 6 years are needed.
+Downloads for the last year must include orders up to May 6th as trades up to 30 days after the tax year may affect the calculations.
 Later versions (v11+) allow you to select multiple files from a Windows pop-up.

 • Ignore non-trade/non-split rows and deduplicate.